Lokesh Sambhvani - Refillable

 Our earlier experience with Cuppable was in the B2B space, but Refillable Store was in B2C, which was an entirely new segment for us.

-We reached about 500 customers in the first six months and are now serving about 2500 households in the second year, spread over multiple cities.
-Our target is to reach 10000 customers by end of this year.
+We reached about 500 customers in the first six months and now serve about 2500 households in the second year, spread over multiple cities.
+Our target is to reach 10000 customers by the end of this year.

-The monthly growth is about 20-25 percent which is completely organic as of now.
+The monthly growth is about 20-25 percent which is entirely organic.

 How have you managed your finances?

 In June 2022, we raised a seed round of $250,000 from US-based investors.
-Apart from that, we have received government grants which helped us keep afloat.
+We have also received government grants which helped us stay afloat.

-Having said that we would need additional investments to build a refill infrastructure that will help us scale.
-Therefore, we are ready to partner with anyone who is willing to see the merit in what we are trying to do.
+We would need additional investments to build a refill infrastructure that will help us scale.
+Therefore, we are ready to partner with anyone willing to see the merit in our actions.

 What are your plans for the future?

-The mission of Refillable is to make sustainability which is affordable, accessible, and convenient.
-If we have to succeed in the Indian market we have to win all those three aspects.
+The mission of Refillable is to make sustainability affordable, accessible, and convenient.
+To succeed in the Indian market, we must win all three aspects.

 From the short-term perspective, we have plans to get into 10 Indian cities.

-In the long term, we are looking at packaging as a service model where the packaging will not be owned by one brand but will be serving the entire segment.
-We envisage this model for the entire packaging market.
-Each of the packets will be designed in a manner that it can be reused and longevity will be accounted for.
+In the long term, we are looking at packaging as a service model where the packaging will not be owned by one brand but will serve the entire segment.
+We envisage this model for the whole of the packaging market.
+Each packet will be designed to be reused, and longevity will be accounted for.

 Moreover, the Indian government has announced guidelines on Extended Producers Responsibility (EPR) whereby the reuse of rigid plastic packaging material has been mandated.
 This makes all the big FMCG players start exploring options to reuse their plastic.

-Looking at this, the suitable legislation, and the right design, we should be able to achieve this in the next few years and play a small/big role in this segment.
+Looking at this, the relevant legislation, and the right design, we should be able to achieve this in the next few years and play a small/big role in this segment.

 What was the idea behind the name Refillable?

-The thought process was to make people understand what we are trying to do in the most direct manner.
+The thought process was to make people understand what we are trying to do most directly.
 Whether it was for Cuppable or Refillable, we wanted our brand to create curiosity with the name itself.

 To begin with, I was not a very environmentally conscious person.
-Over time through a series of actions and consequences you reach where you are.
+You reach where you are over time through actions and consequences.

-Therefore I am still trying to understand how evolution works including the scientific interconnectedness of each of our systems.
-I am learning more about the impact which refills can make on climate change, and the effect of chemicals from the plastic waste in our water bodies playing a part in the melting of icecaps.
-I am really excited to learn about the impact we make today, which can help us create a better world tomorrow.
+Therefore I am still trying to understand how evolution works, including the scientific interconnectedness of our systems.
+I am learning more about the impact refills can have on climate change and the effect of chemicals from the plastic waste in our water bodies playing a part in melting icecaps.
+I am excited to learn about our impact today, which can help us create a better world tomorrow.

-You can watch the full conversation on Change Started YouTube Channel –
+You can watch the whole conversation on Change Started YouTube Channel –

 Add comment